• Home

 I have stored up your word in my heart, that I might not sin against you. ~ Psalm 119:11

-It doesn't get any simpler than this verse.
-We take the treasured gift of God's Word, keep it in our hearts by reading, studying, and meditating on it, and the outcome is we will not sin against Him.
+It doesn’t get any simpler than this verse.
+We take the treasured gift of God’s Word, and keep it in our hearts by reading, studying, and meditating on it, and the outcome is we will not sin against Him.

 No Spiritual Discipline is more important than the intake of God’s Word.
 Nothing can substitute for it.
 There simply is no healthy Christian life apart from a diet of the milk and meat of Scripture… Therefore if we would know God and be Godly, we must know the Word of God intimately. ~ Donald Whitney, Spiritual Disciplines for the Christian Life